InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - Contain `StateMachineComponent`s that add and remove groups of components to the entity depending on the state.

     > e.g.: a player character in a *SpawningState* may have a *BlinkingEffectComponent* but no *DamageComponent* as it must be invulnerable before it has fully spawned, but entering the *ReadyState* will add a *DamageComponent* as well as a *PlayerControlComponent* etc.

+### The Scene Entity

+- Every SpriteKit node has an optional `entity?` property.
+Since a scene also ultimately inherits from `SKNode`, it may also have an entity associated with it.

+- The `OctopusScene.entity?` property is initialized with a `SpriteKitComponent` and `SpriteKitSceneComponent` to represent the top of the node tree.

+- Other components may be added directly to the scene entity to represent elements such as background layers, HUD overlays, other high-level visual features or abstract logic that acts upon the scene as a whole.

+    > Very simple games may only consist of components which are added to the scene entity, without any "sub-entities."

+### The Game Controller Entity

+- `OctopusGameController` also has an `entity` property (not optional) which is initialized when the game is launched and is accessible from every scene.

+- Games which need to share data or logic across multiple states and scenes can add persistent components to the game controller entity.

 ### Entities should *not:*